kulus96/Bachelor_pechr_larpe/README.md

 - Implementation of the proposed [depth estimation method](YOLOv3_and_Pipeline/src/DetectorControl.cpp)
 - Training and evaluation methods of YOLOv3 as described [here](https://github.com/AlexeyAB/darknet)
 - Evaluation of the [Depth estimation method](YOLOv3_and_Pipeline/Depth_Test.py)

+## Requirements

+1. Have YOLOv3 installed
+2. Have AAE installed
+When the AAE is installed the directory must be placed inside the YOLOv3 directory.

+## How to

+**Pipeline**
+- To show the AAE predictions while running, set the `Show` to 1
+- To show the predictions made by YOLOv3, set the remove the `-dont_show` command from `argc` and change `argv` to 8